1lumen selects and reviews products personally. We may earn affiliate commissions through our links, which help support our testing.

 *I let Turbo run till it turned off.
 After the ANSI FL1 runtime (at 2h42min, the light dropped to 135 lumens and stayed there for quite some time.
 At that point it’s wise to change batteries.
 BTW Turbo mode is only available in the Tactical mode group.

 The runtimes don’t really match up with the specs.
-Turbo and High are running shorter than the offical ANSI FL1 runtime specs, while Medium and especially Low run much longer than specs.
-But they kept running for many more hours, as you can see in the last column.
+Turbo and High run shorter than the official ANSI FL1 runtime specs, while Medium and especially Low run much longer than specs.
+But they kept running for many more hours, as seen in the last column.
 Very good performance.

 Peak beam intensity and beam distance measurements